Image

 Test your knowledge

-Flu vaccines can help protect against multiple strains of the influenza virus.
+Flu vaccines can help protect against multiple types of the flu virus.

 Source: CDC